Splitting of almost ordinary abelian surfaces in families and the $S$-integrality conjectures: Estimation of local and global intersections

+with $\beta\neq 0$ and $a+b=2c$. {}{We will say that $C^{/P}$ is of \textit{supersingular/special/general position} according to the numerical condition listed in the following table (the definition can be made intrinsic to $C^{/P}$, but we won't need this)}:

+Note that if $C^{/P}$ is in the supersingular position, then it is also in the special position.

-\begin{theorem} Suppose that $C$ does not lie on any $Z(m)$, then \begin{enumerate} \item $L''$ decays completely. \item $C^{/P}$ is in special position but not in supersingular position, then $L''\otimes \mathbb{Z}_p$ admits a saturated rank 4 submodule $\Gamma_0$ which decays rapidly, inside which there is a saturated rank 2 submodule $\Gamma_1$ which decays very rapidly.
-Furthermore, $L''$ decays uniformly. \item For all other positions of $C^{/P}$, the whole lattice $L''\otimes \mathbb{Z}_p$ decays rapidly, and there is a saturated rank 2 submodule $\Gamma_1$ which decays very rapidly.
-Furthermore, $L''$ decays very rapidly at first step with respect to $p$-splitting integers. \end{enumerate} \end{theorem} The statement for the submodules which decay rapidly and very rapidly in (\ref{Thm:localdensity3}) will not be used, but we still state and prove it for completeness (and also in compatible with previous literature \cite{MAT} and \cite{MST22}).
+\begin{theorem} Suppose that $C$ does not lie on any $\overline{Z(m)}$, then \begin{enumerate} \item $L''$ decays completely. \item $C^{/P}$ is in special position but not in supersingular position, then $L''\otimes \mathbb{Z}_p$ admits a saturated rank 4 submodule $\Gamma_0$ which decays rapidly, inside which there is a saturated rank 2 submodule $\Gamma_1$ which decays very rapidly. \item For all other positions of $C^{/P}$, the whole lattice $L''\otimes \mathbb{Z}_p$ decays rapidly, and there is a saturated rank 2 submodule $\Gamma_1$ which decays very rapidly.
+Furthermore, $L''$ decays very rapidly at first step with respect to $p$-splitting integers. \end{enumerate} \end{theorem}

 \begin{remark} The proof of Lemma~\ref{decayresult} mainly relies on Theorem~\ref{Thm:localdensity}.
 Besides that, some relatively easy local density computations are also needed. \end{remark}